 Make sure you have the Drive to put in the long hours.
-Make no mistake there will be long hours if you are successful.
+Make no mistake, there will be long hours if you are successful.
 The Drive comes from the joy of inspiration and desire to achieve something that is very important to you.

 Make sure you love and are comfortable with uncertainty and experimentation.
 This means that you know there are many ways to achieve your end goal and you alone will need to find the ones that work.

-- Be clear about your definition of success and the importance you place on it.
+Be clear about your definition of success and the importance you place on it.
 Evaluate and explore the emotion behind your plan.
-Remember that the desire and passion means that you are putting your emotions into your chosen path.
+Remember that the desire and passion mean that you are putting your emotions into your chosen path.
 Allow yourself to tap into that emotion constantly and remember it’s not all about meeting goals and making the almighty dollar.

-- Define and write down your Vision for the future.
-It’s what you come back to when the you get mired in detail of everyday business.
+Define and write down yourVision for the future.
+It’s what you come back to when you get mired in the detail of everyday business.

 Mindset Monday Challenge